thegricean/corpus_implicatures/some/experiments/analysis/data/README.md

 We should have 725 participants (29 experiments x 25 participants)
 We have 737 participants (x unique)

-## HOW TO FIX:
+## HOW TO FIX
 Workers who did the same experiment twice are included twice in the example-trial.csv file with the same workerid, they can be removed from results_merged.

-We can test more people for experiment 14,17,28 and randomly remove 16 participants from
+We can test more people for experiment 14,17,28 and randomly remove 16 participants from experiment 27

 ## ANALYSIS
 - 122 workers did the experiment in less than 6 minutes